ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/build.md

 ## Procedure to create the digital banking image

-You will follow the same steps as mentioned in the section above but use a configuration file that specifies the details that are required for the MongoDB virtual server.
+You will follow the same steps as mentioned in the section above but use a configuration file that specifies the details that are required for the digital banking application.

 1. Create the configuration `digital_secure_build.yml` file for the digital application.
 You can use the `$HOME/hpvs/config/securebuild/secure_build.yml.example` example file as a reference when updating the file.